I was involved in mysticism, both Christian and Buddhist, for many years.

 I won't mention any names, but I'm thinking of one well-known Christian mystic of the twentieth century, a woman whose books I used to admire.
 If you read about her life, you'll learn that her career failed, her marriage failed, and her finances failed.

 If you completely withdraw your attention and interest from your surroundings, that's what happens.
-Your ability to function effectively is impaired.
+Your ability to function is impaired.

 This is a bit controversial, but when awareness goes deep in to the mind, people sometimes develop strange, occult powers.
 And the temptation they almost inevitably fall into is using occultism for selfish purposes -- personal gratification.